Step-by-Step Guide: How to Successfully Implement NPS in B2B

 Companies with high NPS scores tend to experience faster revenue growth compared to their competitors.
 A leading example is Amazon Prime.
 CIRP research has shown that 73% of people who try out Amazon Prime become paid members.
 And after the first year, 91% of the members renew their subscription for a second year, and 96% of those members pay for a third year as well.

-So, with these 4 steps, you can implement a B2B net promoter score effectively.
 But only implementing NPS is not enough because NPS is not just about the score, it’s what you do with it that matters the most.
-This is why after implementing NPS in B2B, you also need to take action on the feedback by closing the feedback loop.
+This is why after implementing NPS in B2B, you also need to take action on the feedback by closing the feedback loop in B2B.
 Let’s see how to do that.

 Closing the Loop on Passives and Detractors in Net Promoter Score B2B

-To effectively close the feedback loop and drive meaningful improvements, a comprehensive account-based analysis is crucial.
+To effectively close the feedback loop in B2B and drive meaningful improvements, a comprehensive account-based analysis is crucial.
 There are two primary types of accounts: Small accounts catering to small businesses and key accounts serving larger enterprises.

 Here we’ll focus on the key account-based analysis since it involves gathering feedback from a significant number of customers.